peakshift/bed.money/_personas/a6b7c.md

 | Money Management Strictness | Not at the highest level                           |
 | Money Mindset               | [Experiencer]                                      |

+### Behaviors

+Cash is least preferred because there is a tendency to misuse it, but still spendings are planned in advance and daily payments are done with cash.
+When there is no cash "gets lazy" and won't be bothered with transfering money from bank account to Mobile Money and takes into consideration fees that will be charged for those transactions.

+> Everytime I have cash on me I get tempted to spend it, but when it's on my account I get lazy to withdraw it or, I think of the charges it will cost me.

+Claims; even when it comes to bigger transactions prefers to find the product and withdraw money instead of using Mobile Money in order to avoid being charged.
+Except when it comes to online shopping which is done with a card.

+Shops online at the following:
+- Aliexpress
+- Ebay
+- Amazon
+- Food delivery from local online shops

+##### PAYING FRIENDS & FAMILY
 - When it comes to sending money to friends and family it is done through the bank account, mobile money or cash.
 - Sends mobile money to an older relative via Tigo money.
 - When taking loans from other people, payback depends on the [loose] agreement with the individual.
 - Receives primary income as a cheque.

+##### CASHING SALARY CHEQUE

 {% mermaid %}
 graph LR
   1(Receive Cheque from Employer) --> 2(Cashes Cheque) --> 3(Deposit at Equity Bank Agent) --> 4(EazzyPay: Tranfers money to Bank of Kigali account)
+  2 --> 3.1(Deposit at Bank of Kigali)
 {% endmermaid %}

 - Same bank transfers are done through Bank of Kigali account, because large amount of money is usually there.